-When the 18-year-old cricketer Prithvi Shaw became the youngest Indian to hit a century on a Test debut against the West Indies in Rajkot on October 4, fans and companies floated congratulatory messages on social media.
+When 18-year-old cricketer Prithvi Shaw became the youngest Indian to hit a century in a Test debut against the West Indies in Rajkot on October 4, fans and companies floated congratulatory messages on social media.

-However, foodtech Unicorn Swiggy and digital payment app FreeCharge have been served with “cease and desist” notice from Baseline Ventures, Shaw’s sports marketing company, seeking compensation of $135K (INR 1 Cr) from each of them for allegedly “encashing the name and fame” without authorisation in the tweets by these two companies.
+However, foodtech Unicorn Swiggy and digital payment app FreeCharge have been served “cease and desist” notices from Baseline Ventures, Shaw’s sports marketing company.
+The notices seek compensation of $135K (INR 1 Cr) each from Swiggy and FreeCharge for allegedly “encashing the name and fame” of Shaw without his authorisation in their tweets.

 A cease and desist notice is a written communication demanding the receiver to “cease and desist” from actions that infringe the sender’s legal rights or ownership.

-The notice sent to Swiggy and FreeCharge by RKP & Associates, a legal firm acting on behalf of an under the instructions of Baseline Ventures (India) Private Limited said —
+The notices sent to Swiggy and FreeCharge by RKP & Associates, a legal firm acting on behalf of and under the instructions of Baseline Ventures (India), said:

 “By way of such misleading advertisement using Player’s name, you are deceiving the general public to order food from Swiggy, thereby making illicit gains.”

-The cease and desist notice to Swiggy and FreeCharge also mentions —
+The cease and desist notices to Swiggy and FreeCharge also said:

 - That our Client is having sole and exclusive management rights of Mr. Prithvi Shaw (Player) to source, represent, advice and counsel the Player in all contracts, agreements, negotiations throughout the world for all endorsements, promotional, personal appearances, image rights, social media, TV/Advertisement appearances and for such agreements with the potential sponsors related to Player’s status as a cricket player.